 At PA Liquor License Company, we’ve had a record year for Liquor License activity.
 We’ve noticed trends of what counties are seeing the most activity and interest.
 It is no surprise that Allegheny County and Philadelphia County see a lot of activity because they have the highest populations and subsequently the most licenses.
 Transfers occur frequently in both counties.
 Some counties, like Butler and Chester for example, see a lot of interest because of new development but have very few transfers because the licenses are high priced and limited in supply.

-Even though 2020 was not an average year, we’ve seen sustained activity with PA Liquor Licenses.
+We’ve seen sustained activity with PA Liquor Licenses from 2020 on.
 Prices have remained consistent regardless of economic uncertainty.
 At most, we’ve seen a slight decrease in prices depending on the county.
-The PACLB transfer process has slowed because of Covid19 restrictions; however, some licenses have moved entirely through the transfer process in the last 6 months.
+The PACLB transfer process is still slowed; however, licenses are still moving through the transfer process.

 Want to learn more about the Liquor License Process?
 Read our explainer.